techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 ### Describe the purpose of Azure Arc

+Azure Arc is a Microsoft Azure service that extends Azure's management and governance capabilities to resources and workloads running outside of the Azure cloud.
 Azure Arc simplifies governance and management by delivering a consistent multicloud and on-premises management platform.

 Azure Arc provides a centralized, unified way to: